CHIANG MAI

-Home to the prestigious Chiang Mai University, the city has quite a cosmopolitan feel to it with a lively entertainment scene and some of the best eating in northern Thailand.
-Most travelers to Chiang Mai are younger backpackers, drawn to Chiang Mai not for the temples nor the food, but rather for the hill-tribe trekking, and first stop en route to the Golden Triangle.
-More seasoned travelers come for the elephant camps, cooking schools, golfing, or simply relaxing at resorts (the renowned Four Seasons and Mandarin Oriental Dhara Devi resorts are here).
-For decades Chiang Mai has formed the trekking base of northern Thailand and hilltribes in the area may be visited will more ease than in Laos and Vietnam (although are far more touristy).
+Home to prestigious Chiang Mai University and robust arts scene, Chiang Mai has a surprisingly cosmopolitan feel to it with a lively entertainment scene and some of the best eating in Thailand.
+Most travelers to Chiang Mai are younger backpackers and digital nomads, drawn to Chiang Mai not for the temples nor the food, but rather laid-back environment, and a first stop en route to the Golden Triangle.
+More seasoned travelers come for the elephant camps, cooking schools, golfing, or simply relaxing at resorts.

-Doi Suthep Pagoda, one of the country's most sacred sites, well-preserved old city, and the touristy, sprawling night market where souvenirs abound.
+Highlights include Wat Doi Suthep, one of the country's most sacred sites, well-preserved old city, handmade crafts, delicious lanna cuisine, and sprawling night market where souvenirs abound.
 If you've come this far, we recommend the scenic half-day drive north to rural Chiang Rai in the heart of the Golden Triangle.

-- Lanna cusine.
+- Lanna cuisine.
 Delicious street food and fine dining, as well as delightful cooking classes

 - Elephant sanctuaries—amazing encounters with the gentle animals